 Since the beginning of 2020, healthcare organizations have seen an unprecedented amount of health procedure cancellations, ranging from regular checkups like annual physicals to previously scheduled specialty appointments and surgeries.

-In a study of nearly 510 hospitals from 60 countries, it was estimated that 28.4 million elective surgeries were postponed or cancelled, just in that initial 12-week period.
+In a study of nearly 510 hospitals from 60 countries, it was estimated that 28.4 million elective surgeries were postponed or canceled, just in that initial 12-week period.
 There are numerous factors contributing to this data including patients’ fear of contracting COVID-19 as healthcare facilities are seen as high-risk spaces and government intervention delaying elective surgeries.
 On the provider side, there was simply not enough time (or resources) to keep up with all of these procedures and non-COVID related visits.

 Today, as we discover more about COVID-19 and ways to avoid and prevent it, healthcare facilities have taken extra steps to safely and effectively provide care during this time.
 Patients are often unaware of these precautions that have been implemented, so individuals are still hesitant to reschedule potentially vital visits or procedures.